L. Jeffrey Payne, M.D.Cataract Surgeon, Ophthalmologist

 Matthew W. Hollar, M.D.Cataract Surgeon, Ophthalmologist

-Locations: Gainesville, Ellijay and Clayton
+Locations: Gainesville, Braselton, and Clayton

 Dr. Matthew Hollar is the newest member to the team of comprehensive ophthalmologists at North Georgia Eye Clinic, specializing in medical and surgical care of the eye.
 A native of western North Carolina, he and his family have lived north of Atlanta since 1999.
 For his undergraduate studies, Dr. Hollar graduated summa cum laude from Vanderbilt University in Nashville, TN where he was awarded a full academic scholarship and was named the 2003 male United States Presidential Scholar for the state of Georgia.
-Afterwards, Dr. Hollar enrolled in the Duke University School of Medicine where he received his Doctor of Medicine (M.D.) degree and was also awarded a full academic scholarship.
+Afterward, Dr. Hollar enrolled in the Duke University School of Medicine where he received his Doctor of Medicine (M.D.) degree and was also awarded a full academic scholarship.
 During his time in medical school, Dr. Hollar devoted two full-time years to research at the Duke Eye Center studying age-related eye diseases.
 Following medical school, Dr. Hollar returned to Nashville where he completed an internship in Internal Medicine at Vanderbilt University Medical Center.
 He then began residency training in Ophthalmology at the Vanderbilt Eye Institute and Veteran’s Administration Hospital.
 He has published multiple articles in medical journals with topics including healthcare disparities in ophthalmology, macular degeneration, ocular oncology, infections of the eye, and congenital ophthalmic disease.

 Sheetal M. Shah, M.D.Ophthalmologist